mrsparrowfi/myprofile/README.md

 # Deployment
 Deployed on www.render.com
-As contineous development process, this site is not fully deployed yet.
-I am still working on myblog page.
+As contineous development process, this site is still in beta version and going through testing phase.
+I am still working on it and didn't add cross-browser css properties yet.
 However to check the progress please visit the following urls

 https://mannabarua.onrender.com/
 https://mannabaruafi.onrender.com/